-The story of how establishing the Medical Musician specialty led to the founding of the Medical Musician Initiative is told in Andrew Schulman's book, Waking The Spirit: A Musician's Journey Healing Body, Mind, and Soul, with an Afterword by Dr. Marvin McMillen.
+The story of developing the Medical Musician specialty, which led to the founding of the Medical Musician Initiative, is told in Andrew Schulman's book, Waking The Spirit: A Musician's Journey Healing Body, Mind, and Soul, with an Afterword by Dr. Marvin McMillen.

 Since its release in the U.S. in August 2016 Waking The Spirit has been chosen as an Oliver Sacks Foundation Best Book of the Year Selection, Finalist for the Books for a Better Life Award, and a People Magazine Pick in Nonfiction.

 It has been released by Pan Macmillan Australia in Australia and New Zealand, and by Kitap Kurdu (Book Worm) in Turkey, translated into Turkish.
 The Chinese language edition will be released by Chinese Machine Press in November 2018.